 In case you haven’t noticed, the file sizes of photos are now downright massive—frequently 5mb or more each from a point-and-shoot automatic.
 If you put five of them into an e-mail and fire them off to me, that’s going to cripple my e-mail loading on a phone or spotty Wi-fi signal and have me cursing your name from across an ocean.
 Get off your lazy butt and open a free account at Flickr, Google Drive, or Dropbox and upload your article photos to the cloud.
 Then send your editor a link.
 He or she might be so happy you’ll actually get hired again instead of getting onto their sh%t list.

 5) Treating photos as an afterthought.

 Speaking of photos, there still seem to be a lot of travel writers out there who haven’t gotten the message you need to be a photographer now too, not just an assembler of sentences.
 I don’t know how many writers still survive just on feature stories where a photographer tags along doing the photos, but it’s got to be less than 2%.
 If you’re not one of those, take a class, read a photography book, and buy a decent camera.

 Part 2: Editing is a required part of the process.
 Don’t send photos with horizons at a 30-degree slope or uncropped ones where the subject so small it will disappear when the size is reduced.
 Again, don’t be lazy—perfectly adequate photo editing programs are free even.
 Learn to use one.
 It’s a required skill now.

 Part 3: If you’re a blogger, the only thing worse than doing lame top-10 travel list posts is doing lame top-10 lists illustrated by stock photos you didn’t take yourself.
-We’ve already got the hack-fest Huffington Post and other content farm sites for that.
+We’ve already got the hack-fest Huffington Post, Culture Trip, and other content farm sites for that.
 Be original.